eliamue/foundations-prep-april-2021/README.md

 Control Flow    | Managing variation and repetition Input Output    | Built-in input and output
 _Commit_        | Checking in work
-**Retro**       | What's working?
+testing javascript   | QUnit and helping your future self **Retro**       | What's working?
 What isn't?
 What can we change?

 ### Thursday